 If your loved one has passed and they were a part of the military, they can receive military funeral honors.
 Such funeral services commemorate and honor the service of a current or former military service member.
 The servicemember’s rank or duty status does not matter as long as she or he was not dishonorably discharged or she or he did not commit a capital crime.

 These funerals are solemn and formal, steeped in hundreds of years of tradition.
 Failing to observe the proper decorum is disrespectful.
-This is why it is important to be sure you get the etiquette correct.
+This is why it is important to be sure you get the military funeral etiquette correct.

 At Callaghan Mortuary & Livermore Crematory, we have over 115 years of experience handling funerals.
 We are very familiar with the traditions observed during a military funeral.
 Here is a quick guide to help you if you need to attend the funeral of a military service member.